 A big advantage of using a dry erase board is that you can write directly on it.
-Print power words in and around your photos, or make space for writing longer affirmations.
+Print power words in and around your photos, or make space for writing longer phrases or quotes.
 Over time, as your mindset begins to shift, you can easily erase and add new wording.

 If you’re good at drawing, you’ll also love having the freedom to add your personal artistic flair to your board.

 Amazon has a great selection of magnetic boards.
 They come in all sizes, shapes, and colors.
 Some are perfect for kids rooms or anywhere you want a look that’s fun and a little offbeat.
-Individual preferences vary greatly on something like this, so if you don’t like what you see below, find more by using the “Search Amazon” box right beneath the product images.
+Individual preferences vary greatly on something like this, so check out the link below to see the variety available.

 Designer Style Boards